Documentation Index

 Which Channel First?

 In projects, the introduction typically starts with Email, as written entry channels are often already present and do not require additional infrastructure.
 Chat and Voice can be added at any time and follow the same integration model.
+The choice of the first channel is project-related and depends on:- Existing input communication

 - Expected volumes